Clive Chaman: 1970s

-After appearing on Ram John Holder's 1969 London Blues album, Chaman became a member of the second Jeff Beck Group in 1971 until they disbanded in 1973 when he joined Cozy Powell's band Hammer.
+After appearing on Ram John Holder's 1969 London Blues album, Chaman became a member of the second Jeff Beck Group in 1971 until they disbanded in 1972 when he joined Cozy Powell's band Hammer.
 In 1973 he played on Now Hear This an album by Junior Marvin's band Hanson appearing alongside Bobby Tench from the second Jeff Beck Group and during this period became a member of Brian Auger's Oblivion Express.
 In 1974 he joined Hummingbird with keyboard player Max Middleton, vocalist and guitarist Bobby Tench and US drummer Bernard Purdie, amongst others.
 Hummingbird went on to record three albums for A&M Records.
 Following Linda Lewis' release of the Tony Sylvester and Bert de Coteaux produced "The Old Schoolyard" single, Chaman along with Max Middleton and Richard Bailey etc. were the musicians likely to back Lewis on her upcoming US club tour.

+In 1979, Chaman rehearsed with the band Rainbow when they were working on their album Down to Earth but was soon replaced by former Deep Purple bassist Roger Glover and did not play on the released album.

 1980s -

 Chaman was the bass player on the Badness album which Morrissey–Mullen released in 1981.
 He played on the Raven Eyes album of Japanese heavy metal guitarist, Raven Ohtani which was released in 1984.